horseshoe/horseshoe/README.md

 | 18 | a<code>;</code>b \(Statement Separator\) | Left&nbsp;to&nbsp;right |

 #### Named Expressions
-Named expressions are tags with the form `{{name->expression}}` or `{{name()->expression}}`.
+Named expressions are tags with the form `{{name->expression}}` or `{{name(param1, param2)->expression}}`.
 (Unlike normal expressions, named expressions qualify for consideration as stand-alone tags.)
 The expression is bound to the specified name and can be used in later expressions (in both dynamic content tags and section tags).

-Referencing a named expression using a function-like syntax with an optional argument (`name()` to evaluate the currently scoped object, `name(..)` to evaluate the parent object) evaluates the expression on the given argument.
+Referencing a named expression using a function-like syntax evaluates the expression.
+The first argument is always pushed onto the context stack (if no first argument is given, the current context is repushed onto the context stack).
+For this reason, the first parameter in a named expression can be unnamed or specified as a literal `.`.
+It is not an error to mismatch the number of arguments with the number of parameters of the named expression.
+Unspecified parameters receive the value `null` upon invocation.

 Named expressions are scoped to the context in which they are declared and can be overridden at lower level scopes.
-They always take precedence over equivalently named methods.
+They always take precedence over equivalently named methods on the current context object.
 If a method is preferred over a named expression, it can be prefixed (using `./` or `../`), since named expressions can not be invoked using prefixes.

-Root-level named expressions in each partial template are inherited when a partial template is included (`{{>f}}` includes all root-level expressions from the partial "f" at the current scope).
+Root-level named expressions in each partial template are made available to the calling template when a partial is included (`{{>f}}` includes all root-level expressions from the partial "f" at the current scope).
 For example,
 ```horseshoe
 {{<a}}
   {{lower->toLowerCase()}}